Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 The Anyline Document-Module detects document outlines, validates the interior angles to ensure the document is not skewed, detects the sharpness of the text and rectifies the document.

-In the first step the preview frames are analysed.
-Once a valid and sharp document is detected, a high resolution image is taken from the camera, analysed, and, if valid and sharp, rectified and cropped.
+In the first step the preview frames are analyzed.
+Once a valid and sharp document is detected, a high resolution image is taken from the camera, analyzed, and, if valid and sharp, rectified and cropped.

 The module does not perform the OCR step, but provides a high resolution, rectified, cropped document image, which is ensured to hold sharp text.

 <aside class="notice">
-The sharpness detection is robust in the face of text contrast, which means that sharpness detection works on grey text as well as on black text on a white background.
+The sharpness detection is robust in the face of text contrast, which means that sharpness detection works on gray text as well as on black text on a white background.
 </aside>

  <a name="addtionalConfiguration"> </a>
 **Additional Configuration:**
-The resoution and aspect ratio of the final high resolution image can be set in the [Configuration] (#anyline-config).
+The resolution of the final high resolution image can be set in the [Configuration] (#anyline-config).
 The additional configuration fields are:

 field | description
 ----- | -----------
-[pictureResolution](#pictureResolution) | Resolution of the high resolution document image [pictureAspectRatios](#pictureAspectRatios) | Valid aspect ratios for the high resolution document image
+[pictureResolution](#pictureResolution) | Resolution of the high resolution document image

 ### Restrictions/hints for the Document-Module Config
 - The bigger the cutout, the better
-- It is adviced to hide the cutout via setting the [strokeColor](#cutout_strokeColor) to #00000000
+- It is advised to hide the cutout via setting the [strokeColor](#cutout_strokeColor) to #00000000
 - It is that the [cutoutWidth](#cutout_width) matches the [captureResolution](#captureResolution)
 - At this stage, the document scanner is limited to upright rectangular documents (like DIN-A4).
 Because of that, the [ratioFromSize](#cutout_ratioFromSize) should be set at around 10:15